wincent/git-cipher/PROTOCOL.md

 A minor improvement is made by not actually encrypting empty files.
 0-byte files remain 0-byte files even when managed by git-cipher.
 As the 0-byte file is a trivial case that could be included in any attack involving guessable plaintext, we can simply exclude such files from management by the system (although this is all academic, because there is no real reason to want to encrypt an empty file in the first place).

 There are a couple of example files at [examples/single-byte](examples/single-byte) and [examples/fifteen-bytes](examples/fifteen-bytes) showing what happens when extremely small payloads are encrypted.
-Both of these produce 32 hex digits of ciphertext, equivalent to 16 bytes (128 bits), which is the block size use by the AES cipher (irrespective of key size, which in this case is 256 bits).
+Both of these produce 32 hex digits of ciphertext, equivalent to 16 bytes (128 bits), which is the block size used by the AES cipher (irrespective of key size, which in this case is 256 bits).
 OpenSSL applies padding as required to fill out any partial block.
 Although there is unlikely any practical justification for wanting to encrypt a file containing a single byte, an attacker suspecting that such a file exists knows that it must be one of 256 possible values.
 However, the fact that [IVs are unpredictable](https://crypto.stackexchange.com/questions/3883/why-is-cbc-with-predictable-iv-considered-insecure-against-chosen-plaintext-atta), along with the fact that plaintexts anywhere between 1 and 15 bytes all produce the same size ciphertext, means that even these small payloads aren't particularly susceptible to attack.[^small]

 [^small]: For some other notes on encrypting small files, see [crypto.stackexchange.com/questions/11113](https://crypto.stackexchange.com/questions/11113/encryption-of-small-messages).

+## General observations about the security model

+git-cipher attempts to make operations on the managed files in an unlocked repository relatively "transparent" to the user.
+That is, the user should be able to run commands like `git diff` and have them show them the plaintext of their encrypted files.
+But note that, because all of this is built on top of entries in the `.gitattributes` file, anything that moves a managed file from its original location will require an update to the attributes.
+The `hook` subcommand tries to avoid any unintentional commit of decrypted plaintext, but it's ability to do so depends on managed files actually being listed in the attributes file, and at the right locations.

+- If a user runs `git mv folder/secret other/secret`, then the attributes applying to the file at the old location will cease to apply in the new location (unless the user has manually manipulated the attributes file to instead specify a glob-based pattern — in this case, something like `secret` would suffice).
+- Likewise, if the user creates a symlink to a decrypted file, or copies it elsewhere within, or out of, the repo, then git-cipher it in some sense escapes git-cipher's control.
+(Related to this, it should be noted that if you symlink to a managed file, then the contents of the file will be affected by `lock` and `unlock` operations made within the repo.)

 # Operations